With This App Made By 100+ Language Experts, You'll Be Speaking A New Language In 3 Weeks

 5. They make courses which are fun and easy

 We’re all capable of learning a second, third or even fourth language, but we often go about it the wrong way, opening dictionaries at A and bailing out at B, or assuming that our first communication fail is indicative of all future attempts.
-Babbel preaches the little and often approach, offering up a diversity of relevant lessons that keep you engaged and promote your reading, listening, writing and speaking skills.
+Babbel preaches the little and often approach, with a diverse offering of relevant lessons that keep you engaged and promote your reading, listening, writing and speaking skills.
 The timely introduction and repetition of new vocabulary and grammar explanations ensures you make sustained, upward progress and never feel overwhelmed.